 - Have a callsign with YOTA in the suffix.
 For example: PA6YOTA

-- Applicants must ensure that the callsign is used primarily to get Youngsters On The Air (Youngsters are defined by IARU R1 as 'under-26')
+- Applicants must ensure that the callsign is primarily used to get Youngsters On The Air!

-- We kindly ask you to upload the ADIF log at least once a week if operated.
-Of course if your logs are uploaded every day, it is best.
-All QSOs must be uploaded as an ADIF file before January 10th
+- We kindly ask you to upload your log in ADIF format, possibly soon after QRT of operation, but at least within a week if you operate at a remote location with limited access to internet.
+All QSOs must be uploaded as an ADIF file before January 10th.

 I, the responsible person for this callsign, accept the rules and declare that all info that I'm about to enter is true.

 I agree that for a successful attempt to gather all logs, the logfile (in ADIF format) must be uploaded to the HAM-YOTA server every other day (if this is not possible, at least try to do it weekly) and I promise to do so.